Understanding Short-Term Disability Benefits Eligibility

 - Injuries sustained outside of work

 Your policy will inform you about specific short-term disability benefit start and end dates, the percentage of your monthly income, and the requirements for benefits.

 To receive short-term disability benefits through any insurance company, the policyholder must first file a timely claim and meet all ”proof of loss” requirements.

 Significant Terms to Remember

 - Initial enrollment period: A new employee is often eligible to sign up for group employer-provided disability insurance coverage during an open enrollment period.
 You will receive this information upon hire.
 If you have questions, contact your human resources department for more information.
-This period is often a window from the start of your employment until a certain date past which your eligibility for enrollment ceases, absent certain life changes.
+This period is often a defined window from the start of your employment until a certain date past which your eligibility for enrollment ceases, absent certain life changes.
 Thirty-to-sixty day enrollment periods are common.
-Because initial or open enrollment is optional in many cases, the failure to enroll will mean that this optional plan will not cover you in the event of a short-term disability.
+Remember, initial or open enrollment is optional in many cases, the failure to enroll will mean that this optional plan will not cover you in the event of a short-term disability.

-- Minimum service period: For disability insurance that an employer provides, the employer may require that employees are employed for a specified amount of time before they receive coverage.
+- Minimum service period: For STD disability insurance that an employer provides, the employer may require that employees are employed for a specified amount of time before they receive coverage.